Soft Tissue Injuries

 Knee Soft Tissue Injury:

 Knee soft tissue injuries are some of the most prevalent types of injuries, particularly among athletes and active individuals.
-The knee is a complex joint that involves ligaments, tendons, muscles, and cartilage.
+The knee replacement is a complex joint that involves ligaments, tendons, muscles, and cartilage.
 A knee soft tissue injury could include ligament sprains, such as an anterior cruciate ligament (ACL) injury, or muscle strains, such as a quadriceps strain.

 The knee joint is also susceptible to contusions and tendonitis, especially in sports that involve running, jumping, or sudden changes in direction.
 Knee soft tissue injuries can range from mild strains that heal with rest to severe injuries that may require surgery and extensive rehabilitation.